macarooni-man/auto-mcs/docker/README.md

 - Secures the TTYD instance using the following credentials:
   - **Username**: `root`
   - **Password**: `auto-mcs`
-- ⚠️ We HIGHLY recommend you change this default values.
+- ⚠️ We HIGHLY recommend that you change the default credentials.
 To do so, simply modify the `-c root:auto-mcs` parameter with the desired credentials.
-  - Example: `-c myUsername:myPassword`
+  - Example: `-c U$ern4me:P@s$w0rd`

 Note that binary of both auto-mcs and ttyd are pre-compiled for optimal compatibility.
 If you'd like to build these from source, please reference the guide below.